-Over the past five decades I’ve worked in painting, photography, filmmaking, printmaking, graphics and book design.
-In painting I’ve worked in both oils and acrylics.
+Over the past five decades I’ve worked in different creative mediums ̶ painting, photography, filmmaking, printmaking, graphic sand book design.
 My early oil portrait paintings blended soft edges and textures, attempting to draw out characters with intangible moods and dark emotions.
-In the last few years I’ve been using acrylic paints, focusing on still life and landscapes.
-These paintings use a limited palette and pronounced edging creating simplified or distorted animated forms.
+In the last few years I’ve been using acrylics and creating images with more defined edges, focusing on contemporary interpretations of still life and landscapes.
+These paintings use a limited palette, creating simplified and distorted animated forms.
 Often in my creative work, I try to challenge perception, perspectives and assumptions about nature, reality and meaning.

 Richard’s images are disquieting, startling or intriguing, but through them all is a sensual movement, a feeling of anticipation for what will come next”